woocommerce/qit-cli/src/src/Environment/templates/README-qit-helpers.md

 When running in a QIT environment, the following variables are available:

+- `QIT` - Set to "1" when running in QIT context (useful for branching logic)
 - `QIT_ENV_ID` - Unique environment identifier
 - `QIT_SITE_URL` - WordPress site URL
 - `QIT_WP_ADMIN` - WordPress admin URL